 The System embraces a culture of performance excellence through its True North Indicators: Patient First, A Great Place to Work and Using Resources Wisely.
-These indicators allow the System to continue living its vision of Providing Excellent Care to Home to the residents of the City of Brantford and the County of Brant through two sites, Brantford General Hospital in Brantford and Willett Hospital in Paris, Ontario.
+These indicators allow the System to continue living its mission of Providing Excellent Care to the Community through two sites, The Brantford General Hospital in Brantford and The Willett Hospital in Paris, Ontario.

-Unrestricted net assets of Willett Hospital in the amount of \$1,398,431 as of the date of amalgamation with Brantford General Hospital on April 11, 2007 have been restricted by the Board of Directors specifically for Willett programs and projects.
-As at March 31, 2016, the restricted net assets amounted to \$1,388,566.
+Unrestricted net assets of The Willett Hospital in the amount of \$1,398,431 as of the date of amalgamation with The Brantford General Hospital on April 11, 2007 have been restricted by the Board of Directors specifically for Willett programs and projects.
+As at March 31, 2017, the restricted net assets amounted to \$1,388,566.